nidhhoggr/wordpressPlugins/supraCsvPremium/readme.txt

 6. Easily debug issues

 == Changelog ==
-= 2.0.4 =
+= 2.0.5 =
+* Found an issue in the attachment creator that was not properly dectecting the image extension = 2.0.4 =
 * Fixing issues that prevented post editing.
 * Added errors and tips for php max_exution time.